 If your team uses exclusively synchronous tools, your team members will feel that they can never step away from their work, and this will lead to decreased productivity.

-Talk To Your Team
+Talk to Your Team for Handling Stress

 While there is a lot that you can do to improve the remote work environment for your employees by estimating what they need, getting their direct feedback can be a powerful tool.
 Acknowledging this and discussing work from home stress with your team can help you to better address their problems, concerns, and stressors.

-Send Out Weekly Employee Surveys
+Send Out Weekly Employee Surveys for Remote Working

 Try setting up a simple weekly survey for your team to fill out.
 The questions should be simple and quick to answer so that you can get a gauge on team stress without adding to that stress.
 Make it clear to employees that the survey is not meant to track their work but is instead a way for you to balance expectations according to their needs.